Tank storage monitoring with the FLIR GFx320 optical gas imaging camera

 SAFETY ZONE COMPLIANT

 In hazardous environments like the ADPO plant, there is always a risk of gas collecting and igniting with a stray spark or hot surface.
 Working in these environments therefore requires dedicated equipment.
-As the latest addition to FLIR's successful GF-Series of optical imaging cameras, the GFx320 is an intrinsically safe camera that potentially eliminates the need for hot work permits in Zone 2/ Class I, Div II areas, depending on company protocols.
+As the latest addition to the successful FLIR GF-Series of optical imaging cameras, the GFx320 can be used in hazardous areas, potentially eliminates the need for hot work permits in Zone 2/ Class I, Div II areas, depending on company protocols.

 Bart Segers: “With the GFx320, you don’t have to go through the time-consuming process of requesting a hot work permit.”